CristianStinca/Sudoku_Solver/README.md

 </table>

 ### Aspirations for the project
 Learn the MVVM paradigm along with the CommunityToolkit.Mvvm package.
+Get an introduction into some of the visual recognition algorithms.

 ### Future plans
 <ul>
-  <li>Add a ML algorithm to scan an image and extract the sudoku automatically.</li>
-  <li>Add a Camera option to sovle the sudoku in reak time.</li>
   <li>Adapt the app for Windows/iOS.</li>
   <li>Optimize the processes.</li>
 </ul>